Hitstar53/My-Notes/SPIT/Sem 7/RS/RS Module 2 Notes.md

 1. They can capture complex patterns in data.
 2. They work well for large-scale datasets and can better generalize than memory-based methods.

 #### Pre-processing Based Approaches
 Before applying collaborative filtering algorithms, pre-processing can enhance the data quality and algorithm performance.
 1. **Data Normalization**: Adjust user ratings to account for biases.
 For instance, some users might consistently give high or low ratings.
 Normalizing the ratings can improve recommendation accuracy.
    **Example**: If a user gives high ratings to most items, their ratings could be normalized to reflect their relative preferences rather than absolute scores.
 2. **Dimensionality Reduction**: Techniques like **Principal Component Analysis (PCA)** are used to reduce the number of features, helping with scalability and noise reduction.
 3. **Handling Missing Values**: In a sparse matrix, where many ratings are missing, techniques such as imputation or matrix factorization can fill in the gaps.

+#### Advantages and Drawbacks of Collaborative Filtering
+Advantages of Collaborative Filtering:
+1. **No Domain Knowledge Required**: Collaborative filtering does not rely on item features (like content-based filtering does).
+It purely uses user-item interaction data, such as ratings or clicks, meaning it can be applied across various domains without needing to understand the nature of the items (e.g., movies, books, products).
+2. **Handles Complex User Behavior**: It captures the underlying preferences and behavior patterns of users by analyzing historical interactions.
+It can recommend items that a user might not have explicitly searched for but are likely to enjoy based on similar users or items.
+3. **Discovering New Interests**: Collaborative filtering can help users discover new items by recommending items that similar users have liked.
+This can result in serendipitous recommendations, offering things outside of the user’s normal preferences.
+4. **Dynamic**: It adapts quickly to changing user preferences.
+As user behavior changes (e.g., new ratings or interactions), collaborative filtering models can be updated to reflect current tastes.
+5. **Personalization**: The system generates highly personalized recommendations by learning from the specific behavior and preferences of each user, leading to better user satisfaction.

+Drawbacks of Collaborative Filtering:
+1. **Cold-Start Problem**: Collaborative filtering requires sufficient data to make meaningful recommendations.
+When new users or items are introduced to the system (i.e., users with no interaction history or newly added items), the system lacks the data to generate recommendations, known as the **cold-start problem**.
+2. **Sparsity**: In large datasets, user-item interactions tend to be sparse, meaning most users only interact with a small subset of items.
+This sparsity can make it difficult to find similar users or items, leading to poor recommendations.
+3. **Scalability**: As the number of users and items grows, the computational complexity of finding nearest neighbors in user-based or item-based collaborative filtering can become a challenge.
+This requires significant computational resources and optimization for large-scale systems.
+4. **Popularity Bias**: Collaborative filtering tends to recommend popular items that have been interacted with by many users.
+This can result in lesser-known items or niche products being underrepresented in recommendations, limiting diversity.
+5. **Over-Specialization**: Recommendations might become too narrow, especially in **user-based filtering**.
+A user might keep receiving recommendations similar to what they've already interacted with, limiting exploration of new types of content.
+6. **Data Privacy Concerns**: Collaborative filtering depends heavily on collecting and analyzing user behavior data.
+This raises privacy concerns, as sensitive user data like browsing history, clicks, and purchase history are used for generating recommendations.

 #### Attacks on Collaborative Recommender Systems
 Recommender systems can be vulnerable to different types of attacks, where malicious users attempt to manipulate the system’s outputs.